future-widget-lab/ui-logger/README.md

 # @future-widget-lab/logger

-This package provides an opinionated but minimal logger built on top of `loglevel`.
+An opinionated but minimal logger built on top of `loglevel`.
 It allows you to define custom log levels, emojis for different log types, and control debug level logs based on URL search parameters.

 ## Features